Insurance Resources: Senior Driving Safety

 - AAA Foundation: Senior Driving Resources

-- Courant: Testing Would Cut Elderly Driving Danger
+- Hartford Courant: Testing Would Cut Elderly Driving Danger

-Other warning signs to look for include the number of accidents they have been in and whether they were deemed as being their fault.
-Look at how often they miss turns, hit curbs or put pedestrians at risk during their time driving.
-Take notice to when they talk about driving and if they ever say that objects or people tend to come from nowhere.
+Other warning signs to look for include the number of accidents they have been in and whether they were deemed at-fault accidents.
+Look at how often they miss turns, hit curbs, or put pedestrians at risk during their time driving.
+Take notice when mature drivers talk say that objects or people tend to come from nowhere.

 - ABC News: Aiding Elderly Drivers

-- Virginia Division for the Aging: Warning Signs for Elderly Drivers
+- Virginia Division for the Aging: Driving and Transportation – Older Drivers

 When speaking to a loved one, the first thing that needs to be expressed is your concerns for their safety.
-Make sure that they understand that you love them and you want to look out for their best interest.
-Do not criticize every move they make as this will almost always cause someone to become defensive.
-Make sure that they understand the risks that they take every time they get behind the wheel and express your concern for others’ concerns as well.
+Make sure they understand that you love them and you want to look out for their best interest.
+Don’t criticize every move they make as this will almost always cause someone to become defensive.
+Make sure they understand the risks that they take every time they get behind the wheel and express your concern for others as well.

-- Physician’s Guide to Assessing and Counseling Older Drivers
+- NHTSA: Physician’s Guide to Assessing and Counseling Older Drivers

 - How To Advice: Elderly Drivers: Stop or Go?

 After you’ve spoken with your loved one about your concern for their safety, it is only normal for them to be concerned about how they will get around and live life without the freedom of driving.

 If they live with someone who can drive, whether it’s you or another friend or family member, this will make it easier for them to adjust to.
 They know they have someone around who’s willing to help take them to the store, go out to eat, or even ride to work with.

 If they don’t live with someone, this can be a bit more difficult in ensuring them that it’s possible to live without a vehicle.
 Public transportation is one of the transportation options that they can use when they need to get around.
 If they need to only get back and forth from work, they can participate in a carpool with other co-workers who live in their area.